 IPE Listed by thegentlemen Ransomware Group

 On May 6, 2026, Italian battery distributor IPE Technologies S.r.l. appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which has supplied sealed lead-acid batteries, chargers, cables and Panasonic components to alarm installers, UPS firms, retailers and industrial customers since 1986, had internal files exfiltrated during a ransomware attack.
+The company, which has supplied sealed lead-acid batteries, chargers, cables and Panasonic components to alarm installers, UPS firms, retailers and industrial customers since 1986, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates thegentlemen listed IPE on its leak portal and began publishing what it claims are stolen internal documents.
 The exact number of records exposed remains unknown, and the specific types of files have not been independently verified beyond the group’s own statements.
 Available reporting describes the incident as a classic ransomware operation: initial access, data exfiltration, followed by the threat of public release unless a ransom is paid.
 No evidence has surfaced that customer payment-card data or large-scale personal databases were involved, but the exposed internal files could contain contracts, employee details, supplier lists or correspondence that identify individuals connected to the business.